Canada–United States relations: Justin Trudeau and Donald Trump (January 2017 – January 2021)

-Following the victory of Donald Trump in the 2016 U.S. presidential election, Trudeau congratulated him and invited him to visit Canada at the "earliest opportunity."
+Following the victory of Donald Trump in the 2016 U.S. presidential election, Trudeau congratulated him and invited him to visit Canada at the "earliest opportunity".
 Prime Minister Trudeau and President Trump formally met for the first time at the White House on February 13, 2017, nearly a month after Trump was sworn into the office.
 Trump has ruffled relations with Canada with tariffs on softwood lumber.
 Diafiltered Milk was brought up by Trump as an area that needed negotiating.

 In 2018, Trump and Trudeau negotiated the United States–Mexico–Canada Agreement (USMCA), a free trade agreement concluded between Canada, Mexico, and the United States that succeeded the North American Free Trade Agreement (NAFTA).
-The agreement has been characterized as "NAFTA 2.0," or "New NAFTA," since many provisions from NAFTA were incorporated and its changes were seen as largely incremental.
+The agreement has been characterized as "NAFTA 2.0", or "New NAFTA", since many provisions from NAFTA were incorporated and its changes were seen as largely incremental.
 On July 1, 2020, the USMCA entered into force in all member states.

-In June 2018, after Trudeau explained that Canadians would not be "pushed around" by the Trump tariffs on Canada's aluminum and steel, Trump labelled Trudeau as "dishonest" and "meek", and accused Trudeau of making "false statements", although it is unclear which statements Trump was referring to.
-Trump's adviser on trade, Peter Navarro, said that there was a "special place in hell" for Trudeau as he employed "bad faith diplomacy with President Donald J. Trump and then tries to stab him in the back on the way out the door ... that comes right from Air Force One."
+In June 2018, after Trudeau explained that Canadians would not be "pushed around" by the first Trump tariffs on Canada's aluminum and steel, Trump labeled Trudeau as "dishonest" and "meek", and accused Trudeau of making "false statements", although it is unclear which statements Trump was referring to.
+Trump's adviser on trade, Peter Navarro, said that there was a "special place in hell" for Trudeau as he employed "bad faith diplomacy with President Trump and then tried to stab him in the back on the way out the door ... that comes right from Air Force One."
 Days later, Trump said that Trudeau's comments are "going to cost a lot of money for the people of Canada".

-In June 2019, the U.S. State Department spokesperson Morgan Ortagus said the US "view Canada’s claim that the waters of the Northwest Passage are internal waters of Canada as inconsistent with international law."
+In June 2019, the U.S. State Department spokesperson Morgan Ortagus said the U.S. "view Canada's claim that the waters of the Northwest Passage are internal waters of Canada as inconsistent with international law".

-Justin Trudeau and Joe Biden (January 2021 – present)
+Justin Trudeau and Joe Biden (January 2021 – January 2025)

-Following the victory of Joe Biden in the 2020 U.S. presidential election, Trudeau congratulated him on his successful victory; indicating a significant improvement in Canada-U.S. relationships, which had been strained in the years prior during the Presidency of Donald Trump.
+Following the victory of Joe Biden in the 2020 U.S. presidential election, Trudeau congratulated him on his victory; indicating a significant improvement in Canada–U.S. relationships, which had been strained in the years prior during the first Trump administration.

 On January 22, 2021, Biden and Trudeau held their first phone call.
-Trudeau was the first foreign leader to receive a phone call from Biden as President.
+Trudeau was the first foreign leader to receive a phone call from Biden as president.

 On February 23, 2021, Biden and Trudeau held their first bilateral meeting.
-Although virtual, the bilateral meeting was Biden's first as President.
+Although virtual, the bilateral meeting was Biden's first as president.
 The two leaders discussed "COVID-19, economic recovery, climate change, and refugees and migration" among other subjects.